Points of interest:

 - Reactive transport modelling of weathering

-The Susquehanna Shale Hills Critical Zone Observatory, SSHO: The SSHO is one of six Critical Zone Observatories funded by National Science Foundation to study chemical, physical, and biological interactions in the Critical Zone.
+The Susquehanna Shale Hills Critical Zone Observatory, SSHO: The SSHO is one of nine Critical Zone Observatories funded by National Science Foundation to study chemical, physical, and biological interactions in the Critical Zone.
 The site is part of the Critical Zone Exploration Network (czen.org).
 More than 12 Penn State faculty are working together, from many disciplines, at the SSHO.
-In collaboration with geomorphologists, soil scientists, and ecologists, Brantley’s group is investigating the rates and mechanisms of regolith formation on shale in the Shale Hills watershed.
+In collaboration with geomorphologists, soil scientists, and ecologists, Brantley’s group is investigating the rates and mechanisms of water-rock interaction in the Shavers's Creek watershed.
 A monitoring network has been designed to follow many of the important physical, biological and hydrogeochemical processes along several transects within the catchment.
 Some of the ongoing projects include:

 - Weathering fronts, mineral transformation reactions, and long-term physical/chemical weathering fluxes are being assessed by sampling and characterizing the weathered soils and drilled core sediments geochemically and mineralogically, and by sampling and analyzing stream, ground, and soil pore waters.

-- Small-angle neutron scattering experiments on shale chips from SSHO are being carried out to characterize variations in nano-porosity and micro-structure as shale weathering initiates and progresses.
-We have shown that the movement of the bedrock-regolith interface at SSHO is controlled by chemical reactions and changes in porosity and surface area at depth.
+- Small-angle neutron scattering experiments on rock chips are being carried out to characterize variations in nano-porosity and micro-structure as shale weathering initiates and progresses.